The Auto Industry’s Best Kept Secret REVEALED!

 AMSOIL Offers Extended Drain Intervals and Superior Filtration:

-AMSOIL Synthetic Lubricants offers 25,000 mile/1-year oil changes (or 700 hours) with Ea nanofiber filtration.
+AMSOIL Synthetic Lubricants are so far advanced in their superior engine protection that they provide 25,000 mile/1-year oil changes (or 700 hours) with Ea nanofiber filtration.
 This filtration technology reduces wear by 70%, tripling remaining engine life compared to OEM filters.
 This is actually one more of the Three Greatest Secrets of vehicle maintenence.

 Taking it one step further, choosing to add AMSOIL By-Pass Filtration allows for virtually no oil changes and filters down to 1/10 micron particle size.
-The average consumer spending excessive amounts of time and money changing their oil every 3000 miles does not get the same level of performance and protection as the AMSOIL customer that is saving both time and money and getting maximum performance, protection and extending the life of their engine and transmission (AMSOIL also offers synthetic extended drain interval transmission fluid that will virtually eliminate transmission wear and reduce operating temperatures approximately 20-50 deg.
-F., depending on operating conditions)
+The average consumer spending excessive amounts of time and money changing their oil every 3000 miles does not get the same level of performance and protection as the AMSOIL customer that is saving both time and money and getting maximum performance, protection and extending the life of their engine, transmission and differential (AMSOIL also offers synthetic differential gear oil, and extended drain interval transmission fluids that will virtually eliminate differential and transmission wear and reduce operating temperatures approximately 20-50 deg.
+F., depending on operating conditions).

 There Is A Good Use For Mineral Oil?